Dreamland (Coney Island, 1904): West side

 Near the park's southwest corner was a human zoo called the "Lilliputian Village", designed as an imitation of a 15th-century German village.
 It was populated by three hundred little people, who had their own livery tent, stable, laundry, and fire department.
 Next to the Lilliputian Village was the Destruction of Pompeii, a Greek-style structure with an exhibit that displayed the eruption of Mount Vesuvius in 79 AD.
 An adjacent structure, the Electricity Building, had a facade that depicted machinery; the building contained the park's actual mechanical plant.
-A third structure, next to the Pompeian and Electricity buildings, contained a submarine ride called Over and Under the Sea; the submarine ride was replaced in 1905 by the Hell Gate boat ride, which featured a whirlpool.
+A third structure, next to the Pompeian and Electricity buildings, housed a submarine ride called Over and Under the Sea; the submarine ride was replaced in 1905 by the Hell Gate boat ride, which featured a whirlpool.
 LaMarcus Adna Thompson's Thompson Scenic Railway, which predated the park, was accessed via an Art Nouveau-style structure.

 The attractions on the southwestern corner of the park were replaced in 1907 with the Orient attraction, which consisted of a massive staff arch measuring 200 ft high, as well as a series of structures surrounding a theater.
 In addition, in 1909, Gumpertz added a "Filipino village" which featured two hundred Igorot hunters.

 A building with baby incubators, designed as a German farmhouse, was at the park's northwest corner.
-The lower half of the building was clad in brick, while the upper half of the building had a timber facade and a tiled gable roof.
-The baby-incubator building cared for and exhibited premature babies, triplets who were members of the Dicker family.
+The lower half of the building was clad in brick.
+By contrast, the upper half had a timber facade and a tiled gable roof.
+The baby-incubator building cared for and exhibited premature babies, including triplets who were members of the Dicker family.
 At the time, the technology was not allowed in hospitals, but the incubators were allowed in side shows; two of the triplets survived to adulthood.
 Yet another building housed Wormwood's Dog and Monkey Show, housed in a building that was decorated with motifs of monkeys and dogs.